-"Experiences with protocol description" (Pamela Zave; 1st International Workshop on Rigorous Protocol Engineering, Vancouver, Canada, October 2011) explains the nature of some of the flaws in the prior informal reasoning about Chord.
+"Experiences with protocol description" (Pamela Zave; 1st International Workshop on Rigorous Protocol Engineering, Vancouver, Canada, October 2011) explains the nature of some of the flaws in the prior reasoning about Chord.
 Such flaws are typical when there is no formal specification or automated checking.

 For those who wish to see and compare Promela models (for the Spin model-checker) of various versions: